 The Dangers of Too Much Iron

-While iron will accumulate in the liver, heart, and endocrine system, excess iron–or iron overload–can lead to additional health problems.
+While iron will accumulate in the liver, heart, and endocrine system, excess iron – or iron overload – can lead to additional health concerns.
 Excess, unused iron oxidizes in the human body and creates free radicals.
 It’s as if the iron rusts the cells and organs and makes them more susceptible to common diseases.
 On top of that, iron increases susceptibility to viruses.

 Anemia, a Sign of Copper Deficiency